Adore2113/MarsHSim/docs/dev_log.md

 ##      04/29/2026
     ♡ starting file for Sabatier

-    ♡ sorted v1_scope file into a to do file and dev_log b/c everything together was getting messy, hard to look back on, and way too long
+    ♡ sorted v1_scope file into a to do file and dev_log b/c everything together was getting messy, hard to look back on and way too long

-    ♡ learning that I like consistency and how important it is, and that it's okay to refactor and organize.. my next project I will be more prepared
+    ♡ learning that I like consistency and how important it is and that it's okay to refactor and organize.. my next project I will be more prepared

 #### Next Session: